Implementing Zero-Trust Boundaries for SCADA Networks

 return {"status": "success", "route": route}

-# Graceful degradation: write to local encrypted compliance cache
+# Graceful degradation: write to the local encrypted compliance cache.

 conn = sqlite3.connect("/var/lib/scada/fallback_cache.db")